isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 Once completed you can proceed.
 The user can also add multiple Cohorts to the worksheet if desired.
 More information about Cohorts can be found `here <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/Saved-Cohorts.html>`_.

 4. Select **Edit Analysis Settings** - This will trigger the Plot setting displaying the applicable x & y axis settings (i.e. Categorical or Numerical based on analysis type selected).
 Depending on the analysis type selected (e.g., Bar chart, Histogram, Scatter Plot, Violin Plot, Cubby Hole Plot, or SeqPeek) additional specifications may appear for selection.

+5. Select **Toggle Sample Selection** - After an analysis option has been selected, using the toggle sample button allows you to create a smaller cohort from within the plot itself.

+6. Select **Redraw** - After an analysis option has been selected, using the redraw button will reset the anaylsis to its orginal setting after being zoomed-in, moved place.

+7. Select **Download** - After an analysis option has been selected, using the download button will allow you to either download analysis as a SVG, PNG, or a JSON file.

+8. Select **Toggle Full Screen** -

 Sharing Workbooks